AstralBearStudios/pywelkin/README.md

 # License
   Copyright (c) 2023, Oscar Bender-Stone and the PyWelkin contributors.

-  This package is licensed under the Apache-2.0 License with LLVM Exceptions.
+  This package is licensed under: SPDX-Apache-2.0-WITH-LLVM-exception.